Spirit vs Frontier 2026

 Only Frontier still sells tickets, since Spirit ceased operations on May 2, 2026.
 Historically the two charged nearly identical bag fees, and both punished you at the gate if you had not prepaid.

-Personal item dimensions were identical on paper: 18 x 14 x 8 inches on both Spirit and Frontier.
+Personal item dimensions were identical on paper: 18 x 14 x 8 inches (46 x 36 x 20 cm) on both Spirit and Frontier.
 Both were free.
 In practice, Frontier’s gate sizer is reported to be slightly stricter, with more reports of bags that technically measure under the limit being flagged at the gate.
 Spirit was not lenient either, but Frontier has the harsher reputation among frequent ULCC flyers.

 Carry-on dimensions differed:

-For Frontier, a rolling carry-on needs to fit the 24 x 16 x 10 inch limit, with the 16-inch width being the usual catch.
+For Frontier, a rolling carry-on needs to fit the 24 x 16 x 10 inch (61 x 41 x 25 cm) limit, with the 16-inch width being the usual catch.
 If you previously sized a bag to clear both carriers, Frontier alone is now the only constraint that matters.

 Checked bag fees stack the usual way on Frontier: cheaper at booking (typically $47 to $63 for the first bag), more expensive at each later point.
-Frontier reduced its checked bag limit to 40 pounds as of 2026 and charges an overweight upgrade fee for bags between 40 and 50 pounds; overweight bags over 50 pounds cost $129 for bookings made in 2026.
-For reference, Spirit had used the standard 50-pound limit and charged $125 over 50 pounds, but Spirit no longer operates.
+Frontier reduced its standard checked bag limit to 40 pounds (18 kg) as of 2026 and charges overweight fees above that cap: $75 for bags from 41 to 50 pounds (19 to 23 kg) and $129 for bags from 51 to 100 pounds (23 to 45 kg) on bookings made on or after April 4, 2026.
+For reference, Spirit had used the standard 50-pound (23 kg) limit and charged $125 over 50 pounds, but Spirit no longer operates.

 - Winner: bag fees